-Final Fantasy XIV Interview — The Storytelling of One of the Best Final Fantasy Stories of All Time
+Final Fantasy XIV Interview — Writing and Localizing One of the Best Final Fantasy Stories of All Time

 Main Scenario Lead Writer Natsuko Ishikawa and Localization Lead John Crow talk about the Story and translation of Final Fantasy XIV.